abhattacherjee/spottopify/README.md

 # Spottopify

-Web application to showcase your top artists and albums on Spotify
+Web application to showcase your top artists and tracks on Spotify

 ## Available Scripts